spotify/docker_interface/docs/guide.rst

      tag: my-ipython

 Running :code:`di build` from the command line will build your image, and :code:`di run ipython` will run the :code:`ipython` command inside the container.
 Unless otherwise specified, Docker Interface uses the image built in the :code:`build` step to start a new container when you use the :code:`run` command.

+A comprehensive list of variables that can be set in the :code:`di.yml` configuration can be found in the :doc:`plugin_reference`.